-To secure occupancy period requirements for installation activities, at the Program's discretion, Applicants may be required to sign an Entry of Judgement by Confession as allowed by Rule 35.4 of the Rules of Civil Procedures of Puerto Rico, 32 LPRA Ap.
+To secure occupancy period requirements for installation activities, at the Program's discretion, Applicants may be required to sign an Entry of Judgement by Confession as allowed by Rule 35.4 of the Rules of Civil Procedures of Puerto Rico, 32 L.P.R.A.
+LPRA Ap.
 V, R. 35.4.
-This statement, which authorizes a judgement to be rendered without a trial being held or without a lawsuit having been initiated, will have full effect in the event that the applicant fails to comply with the required ownership and occupancy period.
-This Entry must be signed by the Applicant, under oath, and notarized by a notary licensed in Puerto Rico.
-Said Entry of Judgement by Confession will expire at the end of the compliance period.
+This statement, which authorizes a judgement to be rendered without a trial being held or without a lawsuit having been initiated, will have full effect in the event that the Applicant fails to comply with the required ownership and occupancy period.
+This Entry must be signed by the Applicant, under oath, and notarized by a licensed attorney, authorized by the Supreme Court of Puerto Rico to act as public notary.
+The Entry of Judgement by Confession signed by the Applicant will expire at the end of the compliance period expressed in said judgement.

-For the installation activities for R3 Program, the homeowner must agree to own and use the home as their primary residence for five (5) years or for the entire period established by the R3 Program.
-Alternatively, and at the Program's discretion, it may be secured through an Entry of Judgement by Confession.
-If a homeowner moves or sells the home within five (5) years, the entire amount of the benefit received must be repaid in full to PRDOH.
+For the installation activities for R3 Program projects, tThe homeowner must agree to own and use the home as their primary residence for the entire period established by the R3 Program implemented activity.
+Alternatively, at the Program's discretion, it may be secured through an Entry of Judgement by Confession.
+If a homeowner moves or sells the home within the period established under the R3 Program, the entire amount of the benefit received under the CEWRI Program must be repaid in full to PRDOH.
 There will be no amortization schedule associated with the installation.

-The CEWRI Program may consider forgiving the applicant's obligations during the compliance period and/or releasing the lien of a sold home only in extenuating circumstances and on a case-by-case basis.
-Examples of extenuating circumstances to be considered by the Program include, but are not limited to, life changing events that may cause an applicant to need a larger, smaller, or different home, such as marriage, divorce, birth, and death, and military deployments or reassignments.
+The CEWRI Program may consider forgiving the Applicant's obligations during the compliance period and/or releasing the lien of a sold home only in extenuating circumstances and on a case-by-case basis.
+Examples of extenuating circumstances to be considered by the Program include, but are not limited to, life changing events that may cause an Applicant to need a larger, smaller, or different home, such as marriage, divorce, birth, and death, and military deployments or reassignments.